Milo-Coding/Hex-Game/README.md

 # Setup instructions:
 if (everything is working) {
-run the GameDrive file in eclipse.
+run the GameDriver file in eclipse.
 }

 else {